glin/reactable/README.md

 )
 ```

-Or a Javascript render function:
+Or a JavaScript render function:
 ```r
 colDef(
   header = JS("